angelfish dominance

 Check The Water Parameters

 Angelfish are sensitive to their environment.
-They require their water to be of a certain quality, lest they find their lives unsatisfactory.
-Be sure to frequently check:
+They require their water to be of a certain quality lest they find their lives unsatisfactory.
+Frequently check the following:

 Balance these out when needed to ensure the angelfish are happy.